 - Hormel Foods (NYSE: HRL)

-Since its humble beginning in 1902, 3M has grown to a more than $90 billion business.
+Since its humble beginning in 1902, 3M has grown to around a $100 billion business.
 The company has economies of scale and markets more than 60,000 products.
 This diversification helps keep sales and profits flowing.

 Archer-Daniels-Midland is one of the largest agricultural companies in the world.
 It not only produces raw food, but also processes it.
 This vertical integration and the company’s scale help it lead with pricing and profitability.

 Getting down to brass tacks, as long as people continue to eat, Archer-Daniels-Midland will continue to make money.
 Also, the population continues to grow and consume more.
 This trend makes it one of the safest dividend stocks to buy.

 Emerson Electric is a diversified engineering giant.
 It makes process and control systems, air conditioners, water heaters, and much more.
 The company’s Automation Solutions segment makes up more than half its sales and profit.
 And this segment will continue to expand as industries automate to stay competitive.

 Each year, Emerson Electric pumps out steady cash flows to pay bigger dividends.
 It’s also an elite Dividend King, and the dividend looks safe going forward.
 The recent payout ratio comes in at around 50%, and that gives it plenty of wiggle room to continue increasing its dividend.